KarthikRIyer/swiftplot/README.md

 ## Limitations
 - FloatConvertible supports only Float and Double.
 We plan to extend this to Int in the future.
-- The latest release doesn't work with Jupyter.
-This is because we use FreeType to draw text and the system isn't able to find the FreeType install when building in Jupyter.

 ## Credits
 1. Maxim Shemanarev : The AGG library is directly used to render plots.